CrowdStrike/falconpy/samples/containers/README.md

  | |  | |/ ___ \|  __/|  __/| |___|  _ <
  |_|  |_/_/   \_\_|   |_|   |_____|_| \_\

-This sample utilizes the KubernetesProtection sample to map out your kubenetes assets.
+This sample utilizes the Kubernetes Protection service collection to map out your kubernetes assets.
 Kubernetes assets are found via the Falcon Sensor.

 Creation date: 06.26.23 - alhumaw